 You can’t tell your home’s humidity level by merely checking the thermostat’s temperature reading.
-You can’t do so by observing your home’s comfort levels.
+Observing your home’s comfort levels is not enough as well.
 You can only tell your home’s humidity level by taking hygrometer measurements.

 A hygrometer is a small handy tool that records changes in room humidity and gives accurate details about the same.
-The tool should be kept away from kitchens, bathrooms, windows, or doors to record and provide precise humidity readings.
+To record and provide precise humidity readings, you should keep away the hygrometer from kitchens, bathrooms, windows, or doors.

 You can go with an analog or digital hygrometer, depending on personal preferences.
 With a digital hygrometer, you can relax knowing that you’ll get constant readings of your home’s humidity.